When purchasing through our links, we may receive a commission. Learn how it works.

 President's Day was established as a federal holiday in 1885 to celebrate George Washington's birthday on February 22nd.
 Although it was originally a day to celebrate the lives of George Washington and Abraham Lincoln, many use it now to honor all US Presidents, past and present.

-President’s Week, is observed in the United States during that week.
-This week includes Presidents' Day, with special recognition of George Washington and Abraham Lincoln.
+President’s Week is observed in the United States and includes Presidents’ Day, which honors George Washington and Abraham Lincoln.

 Many schools and businesses take advantage of this week for a mid-winter break, commonly referred to as “President’s Week.”
 It’s a time when people often take vacations, engage in historical events and educational programs, and enjoy sales promotions tied to the holiday.